So, you’re on the last leg of your education journey before entering the workforce. Are you excited to begin the next phase of your life?

 As they say, there’s no place like home!
 If you dream of your future home, you’re not alone: Property Guru’s 2020 H1 Consumer Sentiment Study[i] found that 70 percent of locals are looking to buy a home in Singapore, with the majority hoping to do so within the next two years.

 You’ll most likely finance your home purchase through CPF’s Public Housing Scheme, a housing loan at a concessionary rate from HDB[ii], or a bank loan from the preferred bank of your choice.
 Here’s a tip to bear in mind: you have the option to refinance your mortgage.
 This means that you can switch out your existing home loan for another with a lower interest rate, subject to rules and regulations.
 You can choose to reprice your mortgage loan with another loan package from the same bank as well!

 Many major banks, such as OCBC Bank, have mortgage calculators on their sites for you that can help you get started.
-If you find yourself at a loss at where to begin, independent mortgage advisory firms such Redbrick Mortgage Advisory offer complimentary consulting services that you can take advantage of!
+If you find yourself at a loss at where to begin, independent mortgage advisory firms such as Redbrick Mortgage Advisory offer complimentary consulting services that you can take advantage of.

 4. Starting an investment portfolio

-We’ve all heard about how we should make our money work for us, and the way to do this is through investments!
+We’ve all heard about how we should make our money work for us, and the way to do this is through investments.
 No matter how humble or ambitious your financial goals are, you should work towards an investment portfolio as inflation will cause our savings to lose significant value over time.